 A 3-DAY CONGRESS PASS entry for each member of the finalist groups, up to a maximum of three tickets per group, valid for the three days of the Smart City Expo World Congress 2019.
 This entry allows access to all the activities that are carried out during the event including the World Smart City Awards Ceremony and the Smart Party as well as a welcome gift.

-Presentation of the work in front all the attendees of the Official Institutional Event that will take place on November 14th at the Smart City Expo World Congress.
+Presentation of the work in front all the attendees of the World Data Viz Challenge Public Event that will take place on November 14th at the Smart City Expo World Congress.